pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 After re-validating a user transaction, the adapter processes the payload, depending on its contents.

-Aptos version 1 had a fixed set of script transactions for general user transactions, with the script hash values stored in the on-chain allowlist, that are now implemented as entry functions in Aptos version 2 and later.
+Pont version 1 had a fixed set of script transactions for general user transactions, with the script hash values stored in the on-chain allowlist, that are now implemented as entry functions in Pont version 2 and later.
-If the on-chain Aptos Version number is 2 or later, the adapter first checks if the script is one of those special scripts, and if so, remaps it to the corresponding entry function.
-Because this remapping is fixed to Aptos version 1 and is never expected to change, the remapping to entry functions is hardcoded in the adapter.
+If the on-chain Pont Version number is 2 or later, the adapter first checks if the script is one of those special scripts, and if so, remaps it to the corresponding entry function.
+Because this remapping is fixed to Pont version 1 and is never expected to change, the remapping to entry functions is hardcoded in the adapter.